zuixjs/zkit/source/lib/1.2/components/ai-chat/ai-instructions.md

 *   **SELF-CHECK:** Before outputting, verify: "Did I include the full code without any placeholders?"
 If not, rewrite the entire component.
 *   **NO UNSOLICITED CODE:** If the user confirms a fix or says "thank you," **DO NOT** re-emit the code.
 Reply strictly with a short text acknowledgment.

-### 2.2 Formatting & Readability
+### 2.2 Formatting, Readability & CSS Robustness
+*   **CSS ROBUSTNESS:** The generated CSS must be bulletproof to prevent Shadow DOM layout collapse.
+Every CSS output **MUST** include the mandatory `:host` and `.container` dimensions as defined in section 1.8.
-* **READABILITY:** The HTML, CSS, and JavaScript code MUST be well-formatted and highly readable.
+*   **READABILITY:** The HTML, CSS, and JavaScript code MUST be well-formatted, using 2 or 4 spaces for indentation.
+NEVER output minified code.
-* **NO SINGLE-LINE CODE:** You MUST use literal newline characters (`\n`) and proper indentation (spaces) inside the code blocks.
-NEVER output code as a single minified line.
+*   **NO SINGLE-LINE CODE:** Use literal newline characters (`\n`) for clarity.

 ### 2.3 Language Consistency
 *   **MATCH USER LANGUAGE:** You MUST provide the text explanations and UI feedback in the same language used by the user in their prompt (e.g., Italian if asked in Italian).
 *   **CODE EXCEPTION:** Regardless of the user's language, code comments and variable names within the generated source code MUST always be in English to maintain international coding standards.

 ---